opea-project/docs/getting-started/README.md

 # Getting Started with OPEA
-In this document, we provide a tailored guide to deploying the ChatQnA application in OPEA GenAI Examples across multiple cloud platforms, including IBM Cloud, Amazon Web Services (AWS), and others,
+In this document, we provide a tailored guide to deploying the ChatQnA application in OPEA GenAI Examples across multiple cloud platforms, including IBM Cloud, Amazon Web Services (AWS), and others,  enabling you to choose the best fit for your specific needs and requirements.
+For additional deployment targets, see the [ChatQnA Sample Guide](https://opea-project.github.io/latest/examples/ChatQnA/ChatQnA_Guide.html).

 enabling you to choose the best fit for your specific needs and requirements.
 For additional deployment targets, see the [ChatQnA Sample Guide](https://opea-project.github.io/latest/examples/ChatQnA/ChatQnA_Guide.html)